F5Networks/f5-azure-arm-templates/experimental/ha-avset/existing_stack/README.md

 ### Service Principal Authentication
-This solution requires access to the Azure API to determine how the BIG-IP's should be configured.
+This solution requires access to the Azure API to determine how the BIG-IP VEs should be configured.
 The most efficient and security-conscious way to handle this is to utilize Azure service principal authentication, for all the typical security reasons.
 The following provides information/links on the options for configuring a service principal within Azure if this is the first time it is needed in a subscription.

 _Ensure that however the creation of the service principal occurs to verify it only has minimum required access based on the solutions need(read vs read/write) prior to this template being deployed and used by the solution within the resource group selected(new or existing)._